lokesh/bitsweeper/README.md

 - [x] Add check for win state
 - [x] Win state
 - [x] Loss state
+- [ ] Add small number font
+- [ ] Add blinking to player and a worried fave on start of mouse/tap
 - [ ] Add scoreboard UI - flag/mine counter (requires pixel font, make my own from sprites?), difficulty options, master volume? themes?
 - [ ] Add settings

 ---
 - [x] Limit right-click disabling to just the field.
 Be a good human.
 - [ ] Sound: They are loud and grating!
 Using mine>explosion, thud/plant>flag, open>subtle chick.
 Add win sound.
+- [ ] One more theme
 - [ ] Animation: Add particles when you open block
 - [ ] Animation: Flag placement
 - [ ] Add loader